- What is a Discovery Phase in Software Development?

 Your product discovery work should focus on nailing the value proposition, target group, business goals, business model, and stand-out features of the product — not on writing user stories, designing the user interface, or building the actual solution.
 Your goal should be to mitigate the risk of building a product nobody wants and needs, not to figure out the product details.

 Turn to a software provider.
 When you address a software development company, do not expect they will start the implementation the next day.
-They will look at your requirements or documentation if you have any.
+Instead, the team will look at your requirements or documentation if you have any.
 You can present an already compiled project plan ready for implementation.
-However, if your requirements are vague and you dimly understand what improvements you could drive, the team would like to get acquainted with you closer.
+However, if your requirements are vague and you dimly understand what improvements you could drive, the team would like to get to know you better.
 They will challenge your vision and set a variety of questions during discovery meet-ups.

 - Market and Needs